The living Sardinian Stone Age

 The interior of the church, of which I have never been able to take my own photo

-The memory of the centuries-long celebrations is preserved by the numerous graffiti that were scratched and carved into the stones of the church’s façade.
+The memory of the centuries-long celebrations is preserved by the numerous graffiti that have been scratched and carved into the stones of the church’s façade.
 Most of them are of a “hic fuit” type, showing the visitor’s name and year, and some even his schematic figure.
 But many pictures depict the façade of the church itself in a schematic form, as if the pilgrim would bring it as an offering to the great church, just as in other pictures the founders hold the model of the church in their hands, or as in the Neolithic Sardinian nuraghi, the towers made of large stones, there stood a small bronze or stone model of the nuraghe for magical protection.

 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1 sanmauro1